PosInformatique/PosInformatique.Foundations/src/Emailing/README.md

 });
 ```

+> **Important:**
+> The `AddEmailing()` method registers a scoped implementation of `IEmailManager`.
+> This is required because email templates (for example Razor-based templates) may depend on scoped services
+> that are tied to the currently authenticated user.
+> As a consequence, every service that depends on `IEmailManager` must also be registered with a scoped lifetime.

 The `AddEmailing()` method returns an `EmailingBuilder` that can be used to continue configuring the emailing infrastructure
 (for example, provider registration in other packages).